cksystemsteaching/selfie/book.md

 Teaching computer science has similar issues with one important difference.
 It is by far a much younger field than mathematics while being subject to a much higher demand for wizardry.
 Nobody really knows what the absolute basics of computer science even are and what the best way of putting them together actually is.
 What we do here is presenting the basics we believe are essential in a bottom-up approach with a strong systems focus.
 This means that we first explain what bits and bytes are and then move on to show how increasingly complex systems can be constructed from just that all the way to mobile computing on smartphones and even servers in the cloud.

 For this purpose we have developed software called selfie that integrates the absolute basics into a minimalistic yet still realistic and representative system for demonstrating how software and its meaning is constructed on a mindless machine.
-We use selfie in at least three different ways:
+In this book, we use selfie in at least three different ways:

-1.
+1. For you to measure your level of understanding.
+If you understand the design and implementation of selfie you understand everything necessary to understand the absolute basics of computer science.
-2.
+2. For you to improve your level of understanding.
+By reading this book you start asking questions whose answers you can confirm by interacting with selfie on your computer.
-3.
+3. For us to make sure there is nothing important missing.
+Selfie is self-referential on multiple levels which means that if there was something important missing, selfie would not work as intended.

 ```
 https://github.com/cksystemsteaching/selfie